auula/gsql/README.md

-# gsql
+# GSQL

-A structured query languages code builder for golang.
+GSQL is a structured query languages code builder for golang.